-2 Cited in Samantha Beu, "Sensor Tech Key to Effective Missile Defense," National Defense, April 2, 2021, available at

-The purpose of this monograph is to improve understanding among policymakers, defense planners and analysts, and the general public of the urgency of developing and deploying space sensors, particularly for the missile defense mission, which today relies on sensors that are primarily based on Earth.
-The basic argument is that the United States must push its missile defense sensor "center of gravity" (that is, the major concentration of the sensor architecture) to space to improve the overall performance of the nation's Missile Defense System against an increasingly diverse and dynamic missile threat.
-It must rely on a layered sensor architecture consisting primarily of space sensors to detect, track, and discriminate threat objects, provide precise "fire control" quality data to interceptors, and conduct kill assessments following engagements.
-That sensor architecture would also include terrestrial layers, which, because they view the threat from a different angle, would provide different data to the Missile Defense System, allowing it to have a fuller, more complete picture of the threatening missile and its payload.
+&lt;sup>2 Cited in Samantha Beu, "Sensor Tech Key to Effective Missile Defense," National Defense, April 2, 2021, available at are primarily based on Earth.
+The United States must push its missile defense sensor "center of gravity" (that is, the major concentration of the sensor architecture) to space to improve the overall performance of the nation's Missile Defense System against an increasingly diverse and dynamic missile threat.
+The sensor architecture would also include terrestrial layers, in order provide a fuller, more complete picture of the threatening missile and its payload.